ehkuitti/c--kurssi-tuni/README.md

 ### About the practical implementation

 The assignments were handed out on Tampere University's Plussa learning platform and were automatically tested there as well.
-We used ``git'' as a method of submission and a university-hosted GitLab server as a remote.
-The programming itself took place in Qt Creator, which also comes with ``Qt'' itself.
+We used `git` as a method of submission and a university-hosted GitLab server as a remote.
+The programming itself took place in Qt Creator, which also comes with `Qt` itself.

 ### What I learned